samsheffield/2D_Game_Design/docs/week4.md

 # Homework

 ## Exercise 3: Keep Moving!
 This week you'll begin a small game prototype that you'll work on over the next two weeks for homework.
-In addition to continue developing his exercise is intended to give you some experience working with the animator, prefabs, and audio clips.
+In addition to continue developing game programming skills, this exercise is intended to give you some experience working with the animator, prefabs, and audio clips.

 ### Overview:
 For this exercise, you will prototype a simple game in which a player must collect a small number of items before time runs out.
 This activity will be complicated in a fun way by various moving obstacles in the level.

 ### For this week (Week 4):
+1. Create a new Project file
+    - Name the project Second_Game.
+    - __Do not work on the Week4Demo project we started in class__.
+Use it as a reference.

 1. Create Prefabs of two different GameObjects.
     - One is an obstacle/source of conflict, the other is a collectible item.
     - Each has a looping property (movement, scaling, or rotation) controlled by animation.